GooborgStudios/gooborg-doxygen-theme/README.md

 License
 -------

-This theme is distribute under GNU General Public License v3.
+This theme is distributed under GNU General Public License v3.
 See the `LICENSE` file for the full text of the license.

 Alternatively, see the [GNU website](http://www.gnu.org/licenses/) for more infomation about GPL.